What is blackjack insurance? How It Works & Odds

 Remember that the blackjack insurance meaning is that you’re betting the dealer’s face-down card has a ten value, which only has about a 31% chance of being true.

 It’s better to save your money, play out your hand, and let basic blackjack strategy guide your next move.
+Only consider using if you’re an experienced card counter.

 Does insurance matter if I hit blackjack?